There’s a ton of new fad diets today that are great for burning fat.

 Additionally, since eating protein requires so much energy to digest, your body is yet again forced to seek out other energy sources to use as fuel.

-As a result, eating a lot of protein is useful in burning fat without losing muscle.
+As a result, eating a lot of protein may help you lose weight without losing muscle.